Responding to YouTube Copyright Claims

 8. In the next screen, click the checkbox next to this text: I have permission to use the content from the copyright owner.
 Then click CONTINUE.

-9. In the final YouTube screen, paste the license code into the text box, click the three checkboxes below it, and type your name into the Signature box.
+9. In the final YouTube screen, paste the license code into the text box.
+IMPORTANT: Enter only the code for the song used in the video.
+Do not add any other codes or any other text – this will delay clearing your video.
+After entering the appropriate license code, click the three checkboxes below it and type your name into the Signature box.
 Finally, click SUBMIT and you’re done!The copyright claim should be cleared shortly.